Python-SIP/sip/docs/abi_12.rst

 .. c:function:: PyObject *sipConvertFromNewType(void *cpp, const sipTypeDef *td, PyObject *transferObj)

     This converts a new C structure or a C++ class instance to an instance of the corresponding generated Python type.
+Note that care should be taken to ensure that the instance really is new.

     :param cpp:
         the C/C++ instance.